On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Introduction

-\item[(3)] $M$ is an isoparametric hypersurface of $N$, i.e., there exists an isoparametric function $F:N \rightarrow R$ such that $M=F^{-1}(l)$, for some regular value $l$ of $F$.
+Let $M$ be an orientable hypersurface of Riemannian manifold $(N^n, g)$.
+We say that $M$ is an isoparametric hypersurface of $N^n$, i.e., there exists an isoparametric function $F:N^n \rightarrow \mathbb{R}$ such that $M=F^{-1}(l)$, for some regular value $l$ of $F$.
 Here $F$ is called an isoparametric function if the gradient and the Laplacian of $F$ satisfy